MajorCooke/Doom4Doom/Docs/Readme.txt

                           through walls, floors or celings while being executed.
                           If you use GZDoom devbuilds, HUD elements might look off.
-GZDoom 2.2 is recommended.
+GZDoom 2.4 is recommended.
-May Not Run With        : GZDoom current devbuilds.
-Will NOT work with
+Might Not Run With      : Some GZDoom devbuilds.
-                          Zandronum.
-It might run in ZDoom but it will look like crap due to color limitations.
+Will NOT Work With 		: Zandronum.
+ZDoom.
-Tested With             : GZDoom v2.2
+Tested With             : GZDoom v2.4

 ===========================================================================